prpole/dissertation/chapter3/norris_capitalocene.md

 “scroll” here invokes both the materiality of a landscape sketch (like “smudge”) and the image of writing, agriculture becoming in turn a kind of human signature on the land in the form of bare, shaved crops.
-Further, as in the first landscape, the description “illimitable” distinguishes the technological sublime from the natural: through the human signature, the technology of writing breaks the visual frame that was able to contain the natural sublimity.[@norris_octopus:_1986 46-7]
+Further, as in the first landscape, the “illimitable” distinguishes the technological sublime from the natural: through the human signature, the technology of writing breaks the visual frame that contained purely natural sublimity.[@norris_octopus:_1986 46-7]

-Reproducibility marks the difference in the logics of the sublime and the limitless extension of agency through capitalism.
-The former is a confrontation with the whole web of interconnections of which the self is a small part, agency diminished by context.
-The latter believes that the web of interconnections can be reduced to only those that are profitable, plot by plot, and that the process can multiply.
+As this capitalized agency continues to expand, it does so through reproducibility---and it is this process that creates the new sublimity in tension with the natural sublime.
+The natural sublime is a confrontation with the whole web of interconnections of which the self is a small part, agency diminished by context.
+The capitalist process of standardization attempts to reduce the web of interconnections to only those that are profitable, plot by plot, and lets the process multiply.
 Hence the ability for “a frost on the Russian steppes” and “a hot wind on the llanos of the Argentine” to be part of the same system from the perspective of the stock ticker: the ranch mentality reduces the